amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 ## A bit about me and what made me write this

 I’ve been working for one of the major US airlines for a few years now and I've had the amazing experience of seeing much of what is under the blue team net.
-From detection engineering to policy writing I've got to dip my toes in many of the cyber subcategories.
+From detection engineering to policy writing I've gotten to dip my toes in many of the cyber subcategories.

-About two years ago now we decided to in-house our IR program and I led the building and defining of the whole responding to incidents thing.
+About two years ago now we decided to in-house our IR program and I led the proccess of building and defining the whole responding-to-incidents thing.
 All the while I worked as a responder feeling the impact of what I was building.
 After months of writing and writing until we were so sick of writing that we wrote for another month, my head turned to metrics.
 I blame my boss for (thankfully) drilling the saying “you can’t manage what you can’t measure” into me.

 Today, we’ve gotten these metrics to the point where all stresses and performances of the IR team reflect themselves automatically.
 I can’t stress enough how important this is for coordination with leadership.
 Saying “please help and get me more resources” will always be met with a “why”.
 We want to change that to “Here’s a big spikey part of a graph that shows how strained my team is, either fix it or we can’t respond well.”
 (No, that is not how I talk to my boss).
 We want actionable data that give business leaders a choice based on risk and resources.